 Taco Trucks on Every Corner

-During 2016’s presidential race, Latinos for Trump founder Marco Gutierrez referenced his Mexican heritage saying, “My culture is a dominant one, it’s a problem.
+During 2016’s US presidential race, Latinos for Trump founder Marco Gutierrez referenced his Mexican heritage saying, “My culture is a very dominant one, it is imposing and it's causing problems.
 If you don’t do something about it you’re going to have taco trucks on every corner.”
-The barb spurred Rigsby Hull to get busy turning those taco trucks into voter registration booths.
+The barb spurred Rigsby Hull to get busy turning Houston taco trucks into voter registration booths.
 Why?
-Texas is a state with low voter turnout—dead last among the 50 states—and fewer than a quarter of eligible Texas Latinos even register to vote.
-With 27 million mostly disengaged US voters, and immigration issues featuring prominently, the Hispanic community has been called America's "political sleeping giant”.
+Texas has low turnout at the polls—dead last among the 50 states—and fewer than a quarter of eligible Texas Latinos even register to vote.
+Comprising 5 million mostly disengaged voters in Texas and 22 million more nationwide, the Hispanic community has been called America's "political sleeping giant”.
 With immigration issues featuring prominently, we figured an awakening is at hand and that tacos might help fuel it.

-Our project, partnered with Mi Familia Vota, went wildly viral, with coverage in New York Times, ABC and CBS News, NPR, Fox News, Reuters, Washington Post, Texas Monthly, Houston Chronicle, and many more, and international press from Times of India, French news journal Kobini, Australian Broadcasting Corp, Voice of America, and many others.
+Our project, partnered with Mi Familia Vota, went wildly viral, with global coverage in NYTimes, ABC and CBS News, NPR, Fox News, Reuters, Washington Post, Texas Monthly, Houston Chronicle, Times of India, French news journal Kobini, Australian Broadcasting Corp, Voice of America, and many others.
 Houston Chronicle reported that the effort “...is a trend that prompted Harris County Clerk Stan Stanart to call a news conference Wednesday, just a few blocks from the Tacos Tierra Caliente truck, encouraging people to vote early to avoid the crowds.”
 Registrations poured in.
-Ultimately nearly 324,000 new voters registered—breaking Texas and Harris County records—with Hispanic surnames accounting for 76% of the increase.
+Ultimately, nearly 324,000 new voters registered—breaking Texas and Harris County records—with Hispanic surnames accounting leading the increase by a wide margin.

-NPR news wrote that taco trucks “now straddle the worlds of political symbol and internet meme”.
-And guess what: they're still a great place to get lunch!
+NPR News wrote that taco trucks “now straddle the worlds of political symbol and internet meme”.
+Can we mention the breakfast is better than ever?

 Keeping the Republic